dwdas9/home/articles/MicrosoftFabric/FabricQ&A.md

 It makes it easier to share data with colleagues.

 There's no benefit of storing different layers of your lakehouse in separate workspaces.

+1. What is the benefit of using Fabric notebooks over manual uploads for data ingestion?

+Notebooks provide an automated approach to ingestion and transformation.
+Correct.
+Fabric notebooks provide automation for ingestion and transformation, ensuring a smooth and systematic approach.

+Notebooks can orchestrate the Copy Data activity and transformations.
+Incorrect.
+Pipelines use the Copy Data activity, but don't support transformations without a notebook or dataflow.

+Notebooks offer a user-friendly, low-code experience for large semantic models.
+2. What is the purpose of V-Order and Optimize Write in Delta tables?

+V-Order and Optimize Write sorts the Delta table when queried with PySpark in a Fabric Notebook.

+V-Order and Optimize Write enhance Delta tables by sorting data and creating fewer, larger Parquet files.
+Correct.
+V-Order allows data sorting and Optimize Write creates more efficient file sizes.

+V-Order and Optimize Write create many small csv files.
+3. Why consider basic data cleansing when loading data into Fabric lakehouse?

+To reduce data load size and processing time.
+Incorrect.
+While the data size and processing time may be reduced, that's not the goal.

+To ensure data quality and consistency.
+Correct.
+Basic cleaning is done to ensure data quality and consistency before moving on to transformation and modeling steps.

+To enforce data privacy and security measures.